by Elizabeth C. Creely

 This rooting is a mighty act of creation, lengthy and— in contrast to the fabled seven-day creation of the earth— distinctly non-impetuous.
 Eel grass works in long increments of time to build that most basic locale: the bottom of the bay, unseen by most humans.
 Thousands of geologic years yawned between each other as the eel grass beds grew thickly and pushed back against the current, forcing the water to slow down.

+“Water is lazy,” says my sister Emily.
 When the water slows, it drops what it’s carrying, which is called silt: mud and clay from the eroded granite of Sierra riverbeds to the alluvial soil of the Central Valley.
 This interaction between the water and the grass builds the bay from the bottom up (an encouraging image for activists of all persuasions, surely).
 And the bottom is where things live, and where they slowly navigate the terrain that makes their home.
-The soft bottom of the bay is a place to crawl, or makes a bed to burrow into for native and non-native species alike.
+The soft bottom of the bay is a place to crawl, or to a make a bed to burrow into, for native and non-native species alike.
 Both use the mud of the bay floor to crawl, to nest, to siphon and to prey.
 Eelgrass beds build structure (commonly called habitat) within an otherwise undefined space.

 The margin of the bay is a popular place for institution-building.
 The institutions built by eel grass gave way to the small fishing industries of the late 19th century that lined the bay from China Camp to Hunter Point.
 Trawling, dredging and boating destroyed the beds.
 And then other major industrial endeavors moved in, namely the wartime shipbuilding industry that brought people and machinery to the Bay Area in WWII in the waters where eel grass grew.
 Along the shores of Sausalito, and Points Richmond and Molate, 3,000,000 cubic yards of bay mud got ripped out so that Marinship Corporation, owned by the W.A.
 Bechtel Company, might build 93 enormous ships.